 Against this backdrop, Disney’s decision to make Mulan live action film more faithful to the original ballad is commendable.
 Of all Disney’s remakes, this may actually be one that we can cherish (even the latest remake of Aladdin is still fraught with problems).
 And in Hollywood’s white-washing culture, the all-Asian cast also inspired more confidence in the movie.

-While no companies can erasing their past sins, we are hopefully a step closer to a future in which giants like Disney continues to improve its cultural approach and offers more inclusive representation in all its production.
+While no companies can erase their past sins, we are hopefully a step closer to a future in which giants like Disney continues to improve its cultural approach and offers more inclusive representation in all its production.

 Find out here how homophobia distorts our conversation about rape culture.